Race limited to 750 runners

 To give you an idea of what you could be taking on have a quick run through on this video

-2018 will be the race’s 25th year and it is always very popular – famous for the enthusiastic marshals and efficient organisation across the board.
+Famous for enthusiastic marshals and efficient organisation across the board.
 This is a runners' race, organised for runners by runners – we know what you want and how you want it.

 Starting and finishing at Stamford's Welland Academy (formerly Queen Eleanor School), the course winds its way through Little Casterton, Tolethorpe, Ryhall, Careby, Pickworth and Great Casterton on a challenging rural undulating route (yes there are a few modest hills!)

 What better way can there be to show your love than to run 18 miles through Lincolnshire and Rutland on a freezing February morning?
-Everyone taking part gets a generous goody bag that includes an event T-shirt and a packet of now legendary Love Hearts.
+Everyone taking part gets a generous goody bag that includes a techical running top and a packet of now-legendary Love Hearts.